 - This deliberate indifference caused your injury

-The ACLU has filed suit against the state of Colorado for its lottery-style treatment of prisoners with Hepatitis C.
+The ACLU has filed prison abuse lawsuits against the state of Colorado for its lottery-style treatment of prisoners with Hepatitis C.

 Long a staple of prisoner discipline, Colorado has revamped the policy on putting prisoners into solitary confinement.
 Rick Raemisch, the executive director of the Colorado Department of Corrections, examined the practice of putting prisoners into solitary when he took the job in 2013.
 Many prisoners were put into solitary and left there for many months or even years, for the smallest infractions.
 Long-term isolation was found to lead to or exacerbate mental illness.